-Revised version January 2026
+Revised version february 2026

 The Korean General Choi Hong-Hi is generally regarded as the founder of Taekwon-do.
 He is often honured with a photo in the Dojang, during training and tournaments.